Wills17/Fridge2Dish/README.md

 export GEMINI_API_KEY=your_key_here
 ```

 Without it, the app automatically switches to the **Qwen offline model**.
-If using local, this will download Qwen model and tensors during first use.
+If running locally, this will download Qwen's model and tensors during first use.

 ---